 posted by: Mile High Mamas

-Colorado’s winter started early this year so when the snow flies, consider seeking out a sled at one of these locations for some old-fashioned fun.
+When the snow flies in Colorado, consider seeking out a sled at one of these locations for some old-fashioned fun.
 There are myriad of sledding hills–some public, some secret.
 Here are a handful of favorite sports.
 Some offer sled rentals: others are BYOS.

 The Chapman Hill ski and skate area, 500 Florida Road, has a small sledding hill ideal for tots next to its two-rope tow ski hill.
 Afterward, you can cozy up next to the fireplace inside the pavilion.